riezahughes/astro-portfolio-setup/README.md

-# New Astro Portfolio
+# New Astro Project

-Test at a new portfolio site using just ASTRO and a few tools i've learned.
-This directory will be a template for anything i might want to work on in the future.
-If anyone wants to ask about anything, feel free.
-I'll be having fun switching from Gatsby to something that's much more dynamic in tooling.
+Originally supposed to be a portfolio site, i've decided to use this as a bigger project to show my abilities at problem solving, thinking outside the box and practical capabilities.

 A few key features this website will have:

 - The ability to deploy using a headerless CMS.
 - Entire site's html and css will be under 1MB in size (to show an "edge" example.)
-- The entire frontend needs to be less black and white.
+- The entire frontend Will be generated using Astro and React Components.
-- The CV page really needs to make my skills stand out.
-- Some page animations in places.
+- This entire site will lead to a seperate repo for the actual application.
+- The ability to quickly scaffold files and folders as needed
+- Full Story capabilities so if needed you can look over each individual component
+- and lots, lots more.

 A few key features of this repo: